Algorithmic Simplification of Neural Networks with Mosaic-of-Motifs: Discussion

-\paragraph{Limitations.} While Kolmogorov complexity proxies such as BDM and RAC serve as useful surrogates in this work, they can occasionally be misleading since they are primarily defined for binary objects.
-Future research should focus on designing proxies specifically adapted for deep learning, such as BDM variants that employ high-precision quantization and more sophisticated approximations of algorithmic probability instead of the Coding Theorem Method (CTM).
+\textbf{Limitations and Future Directions.} While Kolmogorov complexity proxies such as BDM and RAS serve as useful surrogates in this work, they can occasionally be misleading since they are primarily defined for binary objects.
+Future research should focus on designing proxies specifically adapted for deep learning, such as BDM variants that employ high-precision quantization and more sophisticated approximations of algorithmic probability instead of CTM.

 The algorithmic simplification achieved by MoMos does not currently translate into improved hardware utilization.
 This is not an inherent limitation of the method, but rather a reflection of current hardware acceleration libraries which lack support for fast, reusable block operations.
-Adapting techniques like fast lookup table (LUT) quantization schemes~\cite{li2025lut} could significantly enhance the hardware efficiency of MoMos.
+Adapting techniques like fast lookup table quantization schemes~\citep{li2025lut} could significantly enhance the hardware efficiency of MoMos.